Before we dive into the tutorial, we must establish some terminology. There are three main concepts in emu: sources, sinks, and snapshots.

 We can see that there is a configuration file, an excludes file, and a couple of directories.
 We will cover the hooks directory in a later tutorial, and the sinks directory is currently empty.
 This is for the obvious reason that we have yet to create a sink, so let’s do that now!

-As mentioned earlier, sinks behave very similarly to git’s remotes,
+As mentioned earlier, sinks behave very similarly to git’s remotes, and the

 sink command uses the same syntax as